Media Smarts

 Using Current Data for Graphing Skills

-Students graph demographic information.
-For this graphing lesson, students choose what type of graph to create and what information to display.
+Middle schoolers graph demographic information.
+In this graphing instructional activity, students choose what type of graph to create and what information to display.
 Links to examples of graphs and statistical data are provided.
-The graphs are created on the...
+The...

 Curated OER